Were you injured in the line of duty as a police officer?

 That’s why hiring a qualified attorney to help guide your case is essential.
 Injuries sustained while off-duty are subject to a very deep analysis that is very specific.
 This can be explained by the fact that off-duty officers are more often than not on call all the time.

 Third-party lawsuits for law enforcement

 While workers’ compensation claims specifically prevent officers from suing their department for work-related injuries, there are times when a third-party lawsuit can be applicable.
 For instance, if a third-party is responsible for the officer’s injuries, they could be found liable for compensation.

 An example of this type of lawsuit could be if an officer is driving their patrol car and another driver causes a car accident.
 That third-party driver could be taken to court and found to be at fault, which can lead to further compensation, usually paid by that driver’s insurance company.

 It’s worth nothing that these types of personal injury lawsuits can mean more compensation outside of a workers’ compensation claim, but it can be difficult to prove negligence or liability on the part of the third party.
-These third-parties are often represented by teams of lawyers provided by insurance providers — and to beat them, you need an experienced law firm like Gerber & Holder Attorneys At Law working on your behalf.
+These third-parties are often represented by teams of lawyers provided by insurance providers — and to beat them, you need an experienced law firm like Gerber & Holder Workers’ Compensation Attorneys working on your behalf.

 Did you know that workers’ compensation rules vary depending on the state where you were hurt?
 For more information on workplace injuries and other frequently asked questions about Georgia workers’ compensation and disability benefits, visit our FAQs page.